 November 11, 2017

-DataHaven, Hartford Foundation for Public Giving, Saint Francis Hospital and Medical Center, Trinity College, North Hartford Triple Aim Collaborative, Community Solutions, others
+DataHaven, Hartford Foundation for Public Giving, City of Hartford, Saint Francis Hospital and Medical Center, Trinity College, North Hartford Triple Aim Collaborative, United Way of Central and Northeastern Connecticut, Community Solutions, Eastern Connecticut Health Network, Hartford Health Care, and other partners

 The Greater Hartford Neighborhood Data Hub program, managed by DataHaven, is designed to support the more effective curation, collection, sharing, and use of local-level cross-sector data within Hartford.
-This public service program creates a sustainable and independent entity to measure improved outcomes and reduced inequities using accurate and impartial data on the region and its neighborhoods.
-The program is helping to align partners and systems in coordinated efforts related to data collection and use, build community trust and capacity in data products and systems, and ultimately improve opportunities for re-investment and well-being improvement within Greater Hartford, with a focus on disadvantaged neighborhoods.
+This program creates a sustainable program to track improved outcomes and reduced inequities using accurate and impartial data on the region.
+The program is helping to align partners in efforts related to collecting and sharing data, building community trust and capacity in data products and systems, and ultimately improving opportunities for re-investment in Greater Hartford, with a focus on disadvantaged neighborhoods.

 Specific components of the program include: